MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/stay-compliant-user-license-requirement.md

 This article provides an overview of how customers can stay compliant with the user licensing requirements for finance and operations apps, such as Microsoft Dynamics 365 Finance, Dynamics 365 Supply Chain Management, and Dynamics 365 Commerce.

-The licensing requirements for users are determined by the security roles that are assigned to those users.
+The licensing requirements for users are determined by the security roles that are assigned to enabled users.
 Security roles are built based on a hierarchy of:

 - Sub-roles
 - Duties